a5hik/ng-sortable/README.md

 ##### Some Notable Fixes:

 - Touch is allowed on only one Item at a time.
-Multiple Finger touch is prevented as like JQuery.
+Multiple Finger touch is prevented as like JQueryUI Touch Punch.
 - Pressing 'Esc' key will Cancel the Drag Event, and moves back the Item to it's Original location.
 - Right Click on mouse is prevented on draggable Item.
+- A child element inside a draggable Item can be made as non draggable.

 ##### Usage: